antrea-io/antrea/ROADMAP.md

 * **Antrea NetworkPolicy enhancements**
-Antrea added support for [Antrea-native policies](docs/antrea-network-policy.md) in addition to K8s NetworkPolicy since version 0.8.0.
-We already support Antrea (Namespace scoped) NetworkPolicy, ClusterNetworkPolicy, ClusterGroup, and tiering, but will continue to add more advanced NetworkPolicy features.
+Antrea added support for [Antrea-native policies](docs/antrea-network-policy.md) in addition to K8s NetworkPolicy since version 0.8.0, and already supports Antrea (Namespace scoped) NetworkPolicy, ClusterNetworkPolicy, ClusterGroup, Tier, and features including traffic statistics, traffic logging, policy realization status, `Drop` and `Reject` actions, policy priority, `AppliedTo` at rule level, Namespace isolation, FQDN and Service as egress rule destination.
+We will continue to add more advanced NetworkPolicy features.

 * **Network diagnostics and observability**
 Network diagnostics and observability is one area we want to focus on.
 Antrea